Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Related Work

 \subsection{Identifying Research Gaps}

-Despite progress in both RL and MPC individually, and techniques aiming to combine them, critical gaps persist in the experimental validation literature.
-As highlighted previously, long-term residential RL field studies are exceptionally rare compared to commercial deployments \cite{khabbazi2025lessons}.
-In addition, there have been simulation studies comparing MPC and RL in various settings (e.g., \cite{zhan2023comparing, wang2023comparison, arroyo2022comparison, stoffel2023evaluation}), which have shown conflicting results.
+Despite progress in both RL and MPC individually, and techniques aiming to combine them, gaps remain in the experimental literature.
+As highlighted previously, long-term residential RL field studies are rare compared to commercial deployments \cite{khabbazi2025lessons}.
+Field comparisons between MPC and RL in residential buildings are also lacking.
+Simulation studies comparing MPC and RL (e.g., \cite{zhan2023comparing, wang2023comparison, arroyo2022comparison, stoffel2023evaluation}) show conflicting results.
 One recent work \cite{wang2024long} compared different advanced controllers (i.e., soft actor-critic vs. hierarchical data-driven predictive control vs. differentiable predictive control) in a commercial testbed.
-Their findings were: (1) a hierarchical data-driven predictive control (their MPC variant) achieved the highest energy savings (over 50\%), followed by RL (48\%), although its performance was sensitive to the specific model structure; (2) controller failures were frequently linked to real-world operational issues like API communication errors, rather than the core algorithms themselves; and (3) a clear trade-off existed between online computational cost (highest for their MPC) and offline training time (highest for their RL).
+Their findings were: (1) a hierarchical data-driven predictive control (their MPC variant) achieved the highest energy savings (over 50\%), followed by RL (48\%), although its performance was sensitive to the specific model structure; (2) controller failures were frequently linked to real-world operational issues like Application Programming Interface (API) communication errors, rather than the core algorithms themselves; and (3) a trade-off existed between online computational cost (highest for their MPC) and offline training time (highest for their RL).
+Yet, it is not clear if these findings hold for residential deployments.

-Yet, direct and rigorous comparisons between an RL and MPC implementation in residential settings, are lacking.
-Comparing RL against MPC under identical conditions is crucial for assessing their efficiency and practical viability for widespread residential adoption \cite{wang2024long}.